 However, it might be more helpful to think of them as two parts of a whole that work together to maximize the value of your digital marketing strategy.

-There are many ways that SEO and PPC efforts can complement each other and lead to a more complete search engine strategy.
+There are many ways SEO and PPC efforts complement each other and can lead to a more complete search engine strategy.

 Author Bio:

 Shanice Jones is a techy nerd and copywriter from Chicago.
-For the last five years, she has helped over 20 startups building B2C and B2B content strategies that have allowed them to scale their business and help users around the world.
+For the last five years, she has helped over 20 startups build B2C and B2B content strategies that have enabled them to scale their businesses and reach users worldwide.